alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 Thus, a function should perform _one_ computation / action that is conceptually clear and those purpose should be understood directly from its name or, at most, from a single sentence that describes it^[This is similar to scientific writing, where a single paragraph conveys a single idea.
 For me, it helps to first write the idea of the paragraph in a single sentence before writing the paragraph itself.
 If one sentence is not enough, I need to split the text into more paragraphs.].
 The name of a function should typically be a _verb_ because function is about performing an action.
 If you need more than once sentence to explain what function does, you should consider splitting the code further.
 This does not mean that entire description / documentation must fit into a single sentence.
 The full description can be lengthy, particularly if underlying computation is complex and there are many parameters to consider.
 However, these are optional details that tell the reader _how_ the function is doing its job or how its behavior can be modified.
 Still, they should be able to understand _what_ the job is just from the name or from a single sentence.
 I am repeating myself and stressing this so much because conceptually simple single-job functions are a foundation of a clear robust reusable code.
 And future-you will be very grateful that it has to work with easy-to-understand isolated reliable code you wrote.

 ### Function isolates code from the rest of the program
 Isolation means that your code runs in a separate scope where the only things that exist are function arguments (limited number of values you pass to it from outside with fixed meaning) and local variables that you define inside the function.
-You have no access to variables defined in the outside script^[This is not strictly true but that will concern us only once we get to so-called "mutable" objects like lists or dictionaries.] or to variables defined inside of other functions.
+You have no access to variables defined in the outside script^[This is not strictly speaking true but that will concern us only once we get to so-called "mutable" objects like lists or dictionaries.] or to variables defined inside of other functions.
 Conversely, neither global script nor other functions have access to variables and values that you use inside.
 This means that you only need to study the code _inside_ the function to understand how it works.
 Accordingly, when you write the code it should be _independent_ of any global context the function can be used in.
-The isolation is both practical (no run-time access to variables from outside means fewer chance that things go terribly wrong) and conceptual (no further context is required to understand the code).
+The isolation is both practical (no run-time access to variables from outside means fewer chances that things go terribly wrong) and conceptual (no further context is required to understand the code).

 ### Function makes code easier to test
 You can build even moderately complex programs only if you can be certain what individual chunks of code are doing under every possible condition.
 Do they produce the correct results?
 Do the fail clearly and raise a correct error, if the inputs are wrong?
 Do they use defaults when required?
 However, testing all chunks together means running extreme number of runs as you need to test all possible combinations of conditions for one chunk given all possible conditions for other chunk, etc. Functions make your life much easier.
-Because they have a single point of entry, fixed number of parameters, a single return value, and are isolated (see above), you can test them one at a time independent of other functions of the rest of the code.
-This is called _unit testing_ and it is a heavy usage of [automatic unit testing](https://docs.python.org/3/library/unittest.html)^[It is normal to have more code devoted to testing than to the actual program] that ensures reliable code for absolute majority of programs and apps that you use^[You still need tests for the integrated system but testing individual functions is a clear prerequisite.].
+Because they have a single point of entry, fixed number of parameters, a single return value, and are isolated (see above), you can test them one at a time independent of other functions and the rest of the code.
+This is called _unit testing_ and it is a heavy use of [automatic unit testing](https://docs.python.org/3/library/unittest.html)^[It is normal to have more code devoted to testing than to the actual program.] that ensures reliable code for absolute majority of programs and apps that you use^[You still need tests for the integrated system but testing individual functions is a clear prerequisite.].

 ### Function makes code reusable
 Sometimes, this is given as a primary reason to use functions.
 Turning code into a function means that you can call the function instead of copy-pasting the code.
 The latter approach is a terrible idea as it means that you have to maintain the same code at many places and you might not be even sure in just how many.
 This is a problem even if a code is extremely simple.
 Here, we define a _standard_ way to compute an initial by taking the first symbol from a string (you will learn about indexing and slicing later).
 The code is as simple as it gets.